UniqueNetwork/mass-nfts-doc/generate.md

 ### 2.1 Design image parts

-The image parts should generally include some combinable parts with transparent background.
-Store them in `generate` folder.
+The image parts should generally include some combinable details with transparent backgrounds.
+Store them in the `generate` folder.
 For this example, we have already provided a certain number of images.
 Feel free to use them or replace them with your own.

 > 💡 Please ensure that your images meet the following criteria:
 >